The action of the Weyl group on the $E_8$ root system: Maximal cliques

 We recall some known Ramsey numbers.

 \begin{theorem} (Ramsey Numbers).
-For two integers $l,k$, let $R(l,k)$ be the least positive integer $n$ such that every undirected graph with $n$ verices contains either a clique of order 4 or an independent set of order 5.
-Then we have $R(3,3)=6$, $R(3,4)=9$, and $R(4,5)=25$. \end{theorem} \begin{proof}See \cite{GrRoSp}, Table 4.1 for $R(3,3)$ and $R(3,4)$, and \cite{McRa} for $R(4,5)$. \end{proof}
+For two integers $l,k$, let $R(l,k)$ be the least positive integer $n$ such that every undirected graph with $n$ vertices contains either a clique of order four or an independent set of order five.
+Then we have $R(3,3)=6$, $R(3,4)=9$, and $R(4,5)=25$. \end{theorem} \begin{proof}See \cite[Table 4.1]{GrRoSp} for $R(3,3)$ and $R(3,4)$, and \cite{McRa} for $R(4,5)$. \end{proof}

-\begin{proposition} Every clique in $\Gamma_{-1,0}$ of size bigger than ten contains a subclique of size four with only edges of color $0$. \end{proposition} \begin{proof} Let $K$ be a clique in $\Gamma_{-1,0}$ of size bigger than ten.
+\begin{proposition} Every clique in $\Graph{-1,0}$ of size bigger than ten contains a subclique of size four with only edges of color $0$. \end{proposition} \begin{proof} Let $K$ be a clique in $\Graph{-1,0}$ of size bigger than ten.
 Consider the subgraph $K'$ of $K$ whose vertex set consists of all vertices of $K$, and whose edge set is obtained by taking only the edges in $K$ of color $-1$.
 We consider different cases depending on the number of connected components of $K'$.\\ If $K'$ has at least four connected components, then we can take four vertices, each from a different connected component, and these vertices form a clique of size four with only edges of color $0$ in $K$.\\ Now assume that $K'$ has at most three connected components.
 We first show that every connected component of $K'$ that contains a clique of size three is a clique of size three in itself.
 To this end, assume that $K'$ contains a clique of size three, given by $\{e_1,e_2,e_3\}$.
 By Lemma \ref{unique-1-1-1}, we have $e_1+e_2+e_3=0$.
 If $e$ is another vertex of~$K'$, then $e\cdot e_i\in\{-1,0\}$ for $i\in\{1,2,3\}$, and $e\cdot(e_1+e_2+e_3)=0$, from which it follows that $e\cdot e_i=0$ for $i\in\{1,2,3\}$.
 We conclude that the vertices $e_1,e_2,e_3$ form a connected component of $K'$.
 Since there are at most three connected components by assumption, and $K'$ has more than ten vertices, we conclude that not all components contain a clique of size three.
 Now remove a vertex from every connected component in $K'$ that is a clique of size three (of which there are at most two), then we are left with a subgraph of $K'$ with at least 9 vertices, and no cliques of size three left.
 Hence by Theorem \ref{Ramsey}, there must be a set of four vertices that are pairwise disjoint in~$K'$, meaning that they form a clique with edges of color $0$ in $K$. \end{proof}

 Let $V_3$, $V_4$, $Z$, $\alpha$, $\pi$ and $Y$ be as in the diagram above Lemma \ref{cardfiber}.